barryosull/barryosull.com/README.md

 - Put files in a public dir
 - Fix tables in markdown parser, they're not working right (see ES article)
 - Fix HTML title on blog
+- Add sharing links (just twitter for now)

 Next:
+- Images should auto resize
 - Add more articles
-- Add sharing links (just twitter for now)
 - Publish automatically on commit
 - Add my own image hosting (can't use dev.to's, it's just not cool to leech)
 - Build pages on deploy, site seems to go slow/freeze sometimes